randomPoison/randomPoison.github.io/_drafts/returning-self.md

 But there's no way to make this work while still returning a value from `insert`.

-This is why, in my mind, returning `Self` soley to enable method chaining is a hack and an anti-pattern: You're contorting your API in order to enable something that's completely orthogonal to what your API is doing.
+This is why, in my mind, returning `Self` solely to enable method chaining is a hack and an anti-pattern: You're contorting your API in order to enable something that's completely orthogonal to what your API is doing.
 In the best case scenario it harmless if inconvenient.
 In the worst case it can actively make some uses cases impossible without adding non-chaining method alternatives.

 Method Chaining in Rust
 -----------------------